Valiantic/Munting-Sisiw-Student-Daycare-Management-System/docs/Documentation.md

 getGradeById and getSectionById
 11. using the initialization variable to display the function call it to display grade_code, grade and section
+12. display data on dropdown grade input using for loop in class-add.php